 Reading Mode: Auto-Refresh

-In Reading mode, the Filter Bar is the single place where you can see the filters defined by the document designer that impact your document’s dataset and when possible, modify their values.
+In Reading mode, the Filter Bar is the single place where you can see and, when possible, modify the filters and input controls that impact your document’s dataset.

 Reading Mode: Filter Bar

 In detail, the Filter Bar contains the following items: